Review of Extreme Multilabel Classification: Datasets and Metrics

 \subsection{Datasets}

-There are different kinds of datasets which are used for benchmarking XML results.
+\paragraph{} There are different kinds of datasets which are used for bench-marking XMLC results.
 One set of datasets is obtained from Amazon reviews and titles scraped from internet archives.
-The reviews, titles and product summary are used for prediction of the correct product tags \cite{mcauley2013hidden}, \cite{mcauley2015image} and \cite{mcauley2015inferring}.
-Wikipedia based datasets are used for prediction of tags on Wikipedia articles using the article or just the titles \cite{zubiaga2012enhancing}.
-The dataset EurLex formulates large scale multilabel classification problems European legislature legal documents \cite{loza2008efficient}.
+The reviews, titles and product summary are used for prediction of the correct product tags \citep{mcauley2013hidden}, \citep{mcauley2015image} and \citep{mcauley2015inferring}.
+Wikipedia based datasets are used for prediction of tags on Wikipedia articles using the article or just the titles \citep{zubiaga2012enhancing}.
+The dataset EurLex formulates large scale multi-label classification problems for European legislature legal documents \citep{loza2008efficient}.
 Other proprietary datasets such as that of advertisement bids on bing are used by some methods.
+For a comprehensive list of dataset, please refer to the XMLC repository \cite{Bhatia16}.